BryanBradfo/BryanBradfo/README.md

 Our approach is fundamentally **collaborative and field-driven**, ensuring that the solutions we explore are relevant and impactful.
 This engagement is a core part of my commitment to ensuring technology serves humanity and contributes positively to society.

-## 🏆 Competitive Achievements & Research Contributions
+## 🏆 Competitive Achievements & Research-Oriented Projects

 I am passionate about pushing the boundaries of AI and have actively participated in data challenges and contributed to research.